edwinkapkei/android-formula1-mvvm/README.md

 As a big fan of Formula1 I decided to build an app with basic information about the sport while utilising the clean architecture principles recommended by Google.
+The purpose of this project is to help me get a deeper understanding to to approaches of clean architecture.
 The app is written in Kotlin.

 This app uses the Ergast Motor Racing API (https://ergast.com/) for information on races, drivers and teams.
 A big thank you to Ergast developers for providing the data.